-Karin Moore of the Grocery Manufacturers Association has a long list of terms used to describe BE or GMOs in recent years.
+Karin Moore of the Consumer Brands Association has a long list of terms used to describe BE or GMOs in recent years.
 She questioned whether the United States Department of Agriculture (USDA) had researched or focused groups with consumers to understand their needs.

 According to Moore, the regulation crafted by USDA is far different than expected when the legislation passed in 2016.
 She figures consumers would probably still be confused with the various terminologies, even with the new BE labels.

 Some wonder, though, if there’s still a need for non-GMO certifying agencies.
 Moore described a scenario where a product that requires a BE label could also have a non-GMO Project Verified label due to the threshold differences.
 Clear as mud, right?